Is Hot Chocolate Safe During Pregnancy? (Updated 2026 Guide)

 ✗ What to Avoid

-- • Hot chocolate mixes with artificial food dyes (Red 40, Blue 1, Yellow 5)
+- • Hot chocolate bombs with artificial dyes and sprinkles (often contain Red 40, Blue 1)

-- • Products containing hydrogenated coconut oil or partially hydrogenated oils
+- • Mixes with hydrogenated coconut oil or partially hydrogenated oils

-- • Mixes with high fructose corn syrup as a primary sweetener
+- • Products with high fructose corn syrup as a main sweetener

 - • Excessive consumption that pushes total daily caffeine over 200mg